it-academy-svhec/intro-to-programming/primers/C Programming: Refactoring Magic Numbers Primer.md

 ### Refactoring

-1. Create a new Repl and call it **Refactoring Discounts and Sales Tax**
+1. Fork the source code from [Discounts and Sales Tax](https://replit.com/@JacobCook2/Discounts-and-Sales-Tax#main.c) and name it **Refactoring Discounts and Sales Tax**

-1. Develop 2 scenarios for input and expected output.
-This will help to ensure that refactoring doesn't break your already working code.
+1. Run the program with two different inputs and record the results.
+You will use these inputs and outputs to test your code after refactoring since breaking the code is always a risk.

 1. Look at the code that creates a constant float variable: `const float DISCOUNT_RATE = 0.10;`.
 We use the keyword `const` to ensure that the value won't change later in the program.
 Constants are often named using uppercase with underscores to separate each word.

 1. Let's transform the magic number used to check if the total cost is eligible for a discount.

     a.
 Add the following line of code under the `DISCOUNT_RATE` declaration:

         const float MIN_COST = 100.00;

-    a.
+    b.
 Replace the hardcoded `100.00` in the if statement condition with the new variable

 1. Now, let's do the same for the sales tax value

     a.
 Add the following line of code next:

         const float VA_SALES_TAX = 0.053;

-  a.
+    b.
 Replace the hardcoded `0.053` in the sales tax calculation expression with the new variable

+### Testing

+1. Run the program with the 2 inputs from before and compare the actual output values to the expected results

+1. Fix any issues that may arise